Back to articles

-Bacteriological Agar: Properties and Uses
+Bacteriological Agar: Properties, Composition, and Uses in Microbiology

 Agar (agar agar) or bacteriological agar is a thermoreversible gelling agent extracted from the cell walls of smaller seaweeds (red algae).
 Agar is obtained from red algae belonging to the genera Gracilaria, Ahnfeltia, Gelidium, and Pterocladiella.